marktennyson/fastapi-mailman/docs/index.md

 - ssl_keyfile: MAIL_SSL_KEYFILE
 - ssl_certfile: MAIL_SSL_CERTFILE

-The SMTP backend is the default configuration inherited by Flask-Mailman.
+The SMTP backend is the default configuration inherited by Fastapi-Mailman.
 If you want to specify it explicitly, put the following in your configurations:

 ```
 MAIL_BACKEND = 'smtp'